 You need to listen more than talk, you need to be focused and present, and you need to truly be interested in what another person is saying.
 By doing these things, you become interesting as well, and when it’s your turn to talk, make sure you have your elevator pitch prepared.
 This means that you have to be able to explain a little about yourself and what you do in a clear and concise manner.
 When the event is finished, don’t just toss the business cards you collected in your drawer and forget about them.
 These are potential new contacts or customers and you need to follow up with a “great to meet you” note, or if there is true business potential there, an invitation to meet over coffee or lunch.
 Networking is not hard; it’s just a matter of putting yourself out there because you just never know who you might meet.

 Just like marketing and networking, social media is an excellent area to focus your attention when business is slow.
 It is an inexpensive way to connect with a much larger audience than would normally be available through traditional media.
-Sites like LinkedIn, Facebook, Twitter, and Pinterest allow you to up your customer service quotient by giving you the opportunity to listen to your audience, determine what they want, and offer them solutions.
+Sites like LinkedIn, Facebook, Twitter, and Pinterest are great.
+They allow you to up customer service quotient by giving the opportunity to listen, find needs, and offer solutions.

 Basically, it is all about engagement and content.
 Today’s consumers want an interactive experience with the brands they support and by giving them unique and informative content; you can turn shoppers into customers.
 Likewise, writing a blog related to your business also ups your exposure.
-Again, it allows you to connect with your audience, and it ensures that searching consumers can find you on the internet because it spreads your brand across multiple sites, therefore increasing your search ranking.
+Again, it allows you to connect with your audience.
+It also ensures that searching consumers can find you on the internet because it spreads your brand, increasing your search ranking.

 Remember, social media really is no longer an option for business owners, but it can be time-consuming.
 Consequently, what better time to give it some attention than when business is slow and you could truly benefit from the marketing push.